Protected Presentation

 Every panel earns its own attention

 Static OOH gets a single glance.
 A digital elevator screen plays a frame-by-frame loop with attention measured second-by-second across the spot.
-Animated titles like Forgotten Island translate beautifully to short-form creative: every frame can carry a different beat of the trailer, and Adelaide scores each one.
+Animated titles like Forgotten Island translate beautifully to short-form creative: every frame can carry a different beat of the trailer, and each one earns its own attention score.

 CLOSED-LOOP